-You want your report readers to be able to look at overall sales metrics, but also highlight performance for individual District Managers and different time frames.
-You could create separate reports or comparative charts, or you could use slicers.
-A slicer is an alternate way of filtering that narrows the portion of the dataset shown in the other visualizations in a report.
+Suppose you want your report readers to be able to look at overall sales metrics, but also highlight performance for individual district managers and different time frames.
+You could create separate reports or comparative charts.
+You could add filters in the Filters pane.
+Or you could use slicers.
+Slicers are another way of filtering.
+They narrow the portion of the dataset that is shown in the other report visualizations.

 When to use a slicer

 Slicers are a great choice when you want to:

 - Display commonly used or important filters on the report canvas for easier access.